ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 var identifier; // We cannot do this because C# don't know what type to use.
 ```

-I personally prefer the `var` keyword as I find it simplifies the declaration of variables.
+I prefer the `var` keyword as I find it simplifies the declaration of variables.
 It also makes all identifiers horizontally aligned on the screen.
 For example: